1fan/zendesk-data-searcher/README.md

 * Support range search \
   Currently the search only matches the exact value.
 We can make it support a range search.
 For instance, search on User whose organization_id is among [100, 101, 102, 103], or Tickets created_at between (2021-01-01T00:00:00 UTC, 2021-01-07T00:00:00: UTC)
-* Make key fields configurable \
+* Make summary key fields configurable \
-  In the current implementation, the summary of related dataset is restricted to a certain hardcoded key fields.
-We can consider these key fields to be configurable to cater for different user scenarios, so that we can display different summary under different circumstances.
+  In the current implementation, the summary of a dataset is restricted to a certain hardcoded key fields.
+For instance, the summary of User will only contain 'name', 'alias' and 'url'.
+We can make the key fields configurable to cater for different scenarios, so that we can display different summary under different circumstances.